 Path and Inspiration

-First was the wheel .. but very soon I noticed I was gravitating more and more toward traditional hand building techniques.
-Lately my creative journey took me back to Kurinuki, my favourite techniques.
+I started on the wheel in the Cotswold where I was living for a few years, but started gravitating more and more toward traditional hand building techniques, and lately my creative journey has been fully focused on the Kurinuki technique.
 Very instinctual.
 The Kurinuki method of making is all about energy.
 The motion is quick, but it’s not just the speed.
 It contains momentum.
-I divide my time between London and the South Cotswolds, where I am a member of the ClayLoft Open Access Ceramics Studio, where I make and create.
+I live in London and working from Urban Potters Studio in Camberwell Green and from my space at home in Dulwich.